deliteser112/eclipse-platform-releng-buildtools/docs/operational-procedures/reserved-list-management.md

 ## Creating a reserved list

-Once the file containing the list of reserved terms is created, run the `create_reserved_list` command to load it into Datastore as follows.
+Once the file containing the list of reserved terms is created, run the `create_reserved_list` command to load it into the database as follows.
 For the purposes of this example, we are creating a common reserved list named "common_bad-words".